ms097530/Frontend-mentor-dashboard/README.md

 This project helped me reinforce my overall structuring of my CSS as well as CSS in React.
 I think I was able to maintain a good seperation of global CSS in index.css (utility/baseline styling) and component specific styling.

 ## Author

 - Website - [Michael Schultz](https://mschultz-portfolio.herokuapp.com/)
 - Frontend Mentor - [@ms097530](https://www.frontendmentor.io/profile/ms097530)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**